Freddsle/fedRBE/batchcorrection/README.md

 ### Simulation of a federated workflow
 In case fedRBE should be used to test how it would work, with the different datasets all on the same machine, the testbed of FeatureCloud can be used.
-For this purpose, first [download the app] (https://featurecloud.ai/app/fedrbe).
-You need to be logged in to access downloading the app.

-TODO: different CPU architectures

 Then, you can use the [testbed of FeatureCloud to run the app](https://featurecloud.ai/development/test)